 The two leading golf ball producers also differ about the best method of forming the cover and dimples on a two-piece ball.
 Spalding employs conventional injection molding while Titleist uses compression molding.
 In the former, the core is centered within a mold cavity by pins and molten thermoplastic is injected into the dimpled cavity surrounding the core.
 As the plastic cools and hardens, the pins are retracted.
-Here is guide will help you choose when you buying best golf ball for beginners and seniors.
+Here is golf ball comparison chart will help you choose when you buying best golf ball for beginners and seniors.

 With compression molding, the cover is the first injection molded into two hollow hemispheres.
 These are positioned around the core, heated and then pressed together, using a mold which fuses the cover to the core and also forms the dimples.